 The application process can be completed online.

-Certain general credentials must be present in a prospective student’s life for admission to Scarborough College.
 In its admission policies, Scarborough College assumes the student is able to provide testimony of a salvation experience and Christian commitment, proven conduct in accordance with Christian standards set forth in the Bible, active church involvement, and unqualified approval from the church where they are currently members.
+In addition to these assumptions, certain general credentials must be present in a prospective student’s life for admission to Scarborough College.
 Some of these credentials include:

-Individuals seeking admission into any course of study at the College must submit an application for admission through the Office of Admissions.
+Individuals seeking admission into any course of study at Scarborough College must submit an application for admission through the Office of Admissions.
 All supporting documents that are part of the admissions application must be received before an admission decision will be made.
 Registration for classes will be possible only after the Admissions Committee has granted approval for admission.

 Applications may be received up to 12 months prior to the beginning of the semester you intend to enroll.
 If you delay enrollment for more than two semesters, you will be asked to complete an updated application before once again being accepted for admission.

 Divorced students whose divorce has been finalized for less than one calendar year or who are currently separated are usually not accepted.The Admissions committee may also take theological, ethical, and other issues into consideration for acceptance.

 Individuals who have been convicted of a crime, other than a traffic violation or a similar misdemeanor where only a fine was assessed, should wait a minimum of two calendar years after the sentence has been served (including probation) before submitting an application.